 Interestingly, recent research also showed that schisandra berry extract protects against osteoarthritis.
 Specifically, an ethanol extract of the berry has preventive effects against cartilage degradation in a rat model.

 This berry is also part of the formulation known as sheng mai san (生脉散) to help nourish qi and yin.
-You should not take schisandra berries when you have acute respiratory infection
+You should not take schisandra berries when you have acute respiratory infection, internal excess heat, an acute cough, or in the early stages of measles.

 The polyphenols in these different berry types make them vigorous and delicious weapons against many modern-day diseases.
 Both the Western and Eastern medicine acknowledge this.
 Given the health benefits, it’s no surprise that berries were among the earliest foods that humans gathered in the wild.